Aleksandra Zaremba

 Aleksandra Zaremba (born 19 February 2001) is a Polish professional footballer who plays as a midfielder for Spanish Liga F club Tenerife and the Poland national team.
 She also holds Spanish citizenship and has represented Spain at youth levels.

 Club career

 Zaremba has played for Tenerife in Spain.

 International career

 Born in Poland, Zaremba was raised in Spain, so she was eligible to represent both nations at international level.
 She played locally in Spain for the Canary Islands at youth levels.
-She has been called up to the Spain women's national under-19 football team.
+She has been called up to the Spain national under-19 team.

 On 4 June 2024, Zaremba made her debut for the Poland senior team in a 1–3 UEFA Euro 2025 qualifying loss to Germany.
 By playing in an official match at the age of 23, she became cap-tied to Poland.

 Personal life

 Zaremba was granted Spanish citizenship in November 2019.
 Her full name in that document is Aleksandra Zaremba Kupiec.